bilal-fazlani/commanddotnet/docs/DefiningCommands/arguments.md

 * __Name__: Used in help documentation only.
 Defaults to the method name.
 * __Description__: Used in help documentation.

-!!!Note
-    The OperandAttribute constructor contains a default parameter named __callerLineNumber.
-Ignore this parameter.
-    It is autopopulated and used to guarantee order from properties.
-See more in [Argument Models](argument-models.md)

 ## Option Attribute

 The option attribute has the following properties: